gpvigano/EasyCurvedLine/README.md

 ---
-To try this project with Unity go to the [repository page on GitHub](https://github.com/gpvigano/EasyCurvedLine) press the button **Clone or download** and choose [**Download ZIP**](https://github.com/gpvigano/EasyCurvedLine/archive/master.zip).
+For Windows users: to try this project with Unity go to the [repository page on GitHub](https://github.com/gpvigano/EasyCurvedLine) press the button **Clone or download** and choose [**Download ZIP**](https://github.com/gpvigano/EasyCurvedLine/archive/master.zip).
 Save and unzip the archive to your hard disk and then you can open it with Unity.

 [Easy Curved Line Renderer]: https://forum.unity.com/threads/easy-curved-line-renderer-free-utility.391219/#post-3654403